-Subrecipients must verify that the vendor is not debarred under the System for Award Management prior to awarding a contract.
+Subrecipients must look under the System of Award Management to verify that the vendor is not debarred.
+Management prior to awarding a contract.
 If only one bid is received, the Subrecipient must receive approval from the SCOR DRD before awarding the applicable contract.